PLOS/Dockerfiles/README.md

 * Refresh the consul UI to see the added services
 * Run `journalctl -f` on host to watch haproxy log to see its spanning requests to different containers
 * Visit NED proxy at http://localhost:8081/v1/service/config while watching that log is spanning requests
+* You can see proxy stats at http://localhost:1936/ but it wont be accurate since scaling restarts haproxy which reset the values to 0

 Docker Registry